-If a Customer fails to pay any sum due by the due date of the invoice in respect of Service Charges, the CDSP shall submit to the Customer a notice, substantially in the form set out in the DSC Credit Rules, requesting the Customer pay the sum due in full within [ ] days of the CDSP's notice, and notifying the Customer that unless payment is received by such date the CDSP shall:
+If a Customer fails to pay any sum due by the due date of the invoice in respect of Service Charges, the CDSP shall submit to the Customer a notice, substantially in the form set out in the DSC Credit Rules, requesting the Customer pay the sum due in full within two (2) days of the CDSP's notice, and notifying the Customer that unless payment is received by such date the CDSP shall:

-notify the Committee of the Customer's failure to pay Service Charges by the due date for payment;
+notify the Committee of the Customer's failure to pay CDSP Charges by the due date for payment;

-take any of the steps under:
+convene a meeting of the Committee, at which meeting the Committee may direct the CDSP to take one or more of the DSC Remedial Steps; take such DSC Remedial Actions as directed by the Committee.

-paragraph 4.2.2 as the CDSP may decide;
+For the purposes of paragraph 4.1.1 DSC Remedial Steps comprise:

-paragraph 4.2.3 with the Committee's approval.
+reviewing and revising the defaulting Customer's DSC Credit Limit;

-The steps for the purposes of paragraph 4.1.1(b)(i) include:
+notifying other Customers of the defaulting Customer's failure to pay CDSP Charges by the due for payment;

-notifying other Customers of the Customer's failure to pay Service Charges by the due for payment;
+accelerating the due date of payment for future invoices submitted to the defaulting Customer (by such period as approved by the Committee);

-rejecting or refusing to accept a Supply Point Nomination or Supply Point Confirmation under TPD Section G, other than a Supply Point Renomination or Supply Point Reconfirmation or [Capacity Revision Application] submitted by the Customer;
+suspending the provision of any Specific Service, Additional Service or Third Party Service which the CDSP is providing to the defaulting Customer;

-suspending the provision of any Individual Customer Service or Bespoke Customer Service the CDSP is providing to the Customer;
+taking such DSC Recovery Steps as approved by the Committee;

-accelerating the due date of payment for future invoices submitted to the Customer (by such period as approved by the Committee).
+enforcing and realising DSC Security provided to the CDSP by the defaulting Customer.The CDSP shall notify the defaulting Customer of the DSC Remedial Steps which the Committee has authorised it take under paragraph 4.1.2.

-The steps for the purposes of paragraph 4.1.1(b)(ii) include:
+Where and for as long as a the defaulting Customer has not paid the CDSP any sum due in excess of £[ ], the CDSP may convene a meeting of the Committee and the Committee may authorise the CDSP issuing a [DSC Default Notice]to the defaulting Customer and where the Committee authorises the issuing of such notice the CDSP will send a [DSC Default Notice] to:

-requesting the provision of additional DSC Security by the Customer (which the Customer shall provide to the CDSP (for the required amount) within [ ] days of any such request);
+the defaulting Customer; and

-enforcing and realising DSC Security provided to the CDSP by the Customer
+in the case of a defaulting Customer who is:

-The CDSP shall notify the Customer of the steps it proposes, or is authorised, to take under paragraph 4.2.2.
+a Shipper User, a copy of the notice to each Transporter and the Authority;

-Where and for as long as a [Shipper] Customer has not paid the CDSP any sum due in excess of £[ ], the CDSP, may with the approval of the Committee, give notice, substantially in the form set out in the DSC Credit Rules, to each Transporter to the effect the Customer Enforcement
+a Transporter, a copy of the notice to the Authority.

-[Where the Committee approves the CDSP enforce or realise DSC Security] [Unless the Committee instructs CDSP otherwise], the CDSP may take any step to enforce and realise DSC Security provided by a Customer (or on its behalf) where and for so long as any sum due for payment remains outstanding.
+Enforcement

-It shall not be a condition to the CDSP giving notice to the Transporters under paragraph 4.1.4 that the CDSP shall first have taken any steps to enforce or realise any DSC Security.
+Where the Committee authorises the CDSP to enforce or realise DSC Security, the CDSP may take any step to enforce and realise DSC Security provided by a defaulting Customer (or on its behalf) where and for so long as any sum due for payment remains outstanding.

 DSC Recovery Steps

 For the purposes of this paragraph: